MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 1. Record the returned windbg command line, or copy it into a notepad .txt file or the command buffer.

-2. To connect to the target PC use the following in the non-virtual machine command window, where <YourPort> is the port you selected above between 50000-50039, and <YourKey> is the key that was returned by KDNet above.
+2. To connect to the target PC use the following in the non-virtual machine command window, where \<YourDebugPort\> is the port you selected above between 50000-50039, and \<YourKey\> is the unique key that was returned by KDNet above.

     ```
     C:\Debuggers\windbg -k net:port=<YourDebugPort>,key=<YourKey>